Cognitive development activities like puzzles & memory games foster critical thinking & problem-solving skills in children.

 We have a number of related articles for additional reading.

-How to Improve Cognitive Function: 6 Mental Fitness Exercises presents vital information on improving cognitive function and maintaining cognitive fitness, as well as exercises and games that enhance cognitive functioning.
+Next, our article full of mental fitness exercises presents vital information on improving cognitive function and maintaining cognitive fitness, as well as games and activities that enhance cognitive functioning.

 It is crucial to understand that each child develops at their own pace and will meet milestones at different times.